-Note: This guide to Korčula is part of my Tour Guide’s Super-Guide to Croatia.
+Note: This travel guide to Korčula Island, Croatia comes from my 3 years of experience there and will go into restaurants, old town, swimming, nightlife, accomodation, and more.
+It is part of my Tour Guide’s Super-Guide to Croatia.
 Click to see the rest, and for some preliminary Croatia info that would be useful for this guide!

 You could spend days exploring this lovely little island, or you can explore it and surrounding wine country as a well-rated day trip from Dubrovnik if you don’t have enough time.

 Accomodation: Unfortunately as I have always stayed on my boat in the 30-odd times I have been to Korčula, I am not so well-versed in accomodation here.
 There are a few nice hotels, a great variety of hostels which I have heard are just fine for the budget traveler, and some Airbnb’s, which I always recommend.

 Adventure Travel Guide to Korčula Island (Places to explore!)